tripleee/SmokeDetector-wiki/Privileges.md

 Everyone who signs up to metasmoke gets this by default (unless that's turned off, which it usually isn't).
 * Allows you to set up your account so that it will be used for autoflagging

+### Blacklist manager a.k.a. code admin or blacklister (MS)

+* Can `!!/watch` and `!!/blacklist` without approval.
+Please make sure that you read the [blacklisting guidelines](https://charcoal-se.org/smokey/Guidance-for-Blacklisting-and-Watching) before using these commands.
+* Can approve other users' watches and blacklists on GitHub.
+Simply use the [`!!/approve <PR number>`](https://github.com/Charcoal-SE/SmokeDetector/wiki/Commands#user-content-detection-blacklists-and-watchlist) command from chat and Smokey will handle the rest.
+You should also be able to approve such watch and blacklist PRs, but not other PRs, by adding a comment on the auto-generated PR containing the text `!!/approve`, and metasmoke will handle the rest.
+However, merging PRs with such comments is not working at this time.
+In order for the GitHub-commenting method of approving other user's `!!/watch` and `!!/blacklist-*` PRs to work, you will need a GitHub account that is known to us.
+Ping an admin and they will set you up.
+* Can failover standby instances from the [status](https://metasmoke.erwaysoftware.com/status) page.
+Normally metasmoke handles this automatically if an instance goes down for more than 3 minutes, but you can use this if Smokey isn't working properly.
+Make sure that you follow the [troubleshooting guidelines](https://charcoal-se.org/pings/#dead) first.

+*[**Note to admins adding a Blacklister:** In addition to adding the Blacklist Manager role to the user's MS account, the user's GitHub account must be added to the [Other Awesome People (OAPs) team on GitHub](https://github.com/orgs/Charcoal-SE/teams/oaps/members) (only visible to Charcoal-SE members).
+If the user is not already a member of the [Charcoal-SE GitHub organization](https://github.com/Charcoal-SE), they will need to be invited to join Charcoal-SE and accept the invitation; hint: you can [invite them to Charcoal-SE and add them to OAPs at the same time](https://github.com/orgs/Charcoal-SE/teams/oaps/members).
+Only after they are a member of Charcoal-SE, they need to be added to the [.pullapprove.yml](https://github.com/Charcoal-SE/SmokeDetector/blob/master/.pullapprove.yml) file.
+Once they've been added to the .pullapprove.yml file, you need to press the 'sync everything' button [on this PullApprove page](https://pullapprove.com/Charcoal-SE/SmokeDetector/settings/) (near the bottom of the page).
+After clicking on PullApprove's 'sync everything' button, the error that shows at the top of the PullApprove page should go away.
+After all that is done, or at least the after the Blacklist Manager role is granted on MS, the user (or someone) will need to run `!!/amicodeprivileged` to have SD update its cached list of Blacklisters.]*

 ### Core (MS)
 Given to people who have contributed to Charcoal in a significant way.
 This signals that you are a core member of our team.